Take advantage of your car's cruise control! This feature helps maintain a constant speed, which can reduce fuel consumption.

-Tires are banned from many landfills, but you can return them to shops or retailers that will recycle or retread them.
+Most states ban tires from being disposed of at landfills, but you can take scrap tires to shops or retailers that will reuse, recycle or retread them.

-If your car is nearing the end of its life with you, don’t send it to the junk yard—donate it!
+If your car is nearing the end of its life with you, you don’t have to send it to the junk yard—you can donate it!
 Many non-profits accept cars as donations and will repair or recycle the vehicle.

-Drive less aggressively.
-Rapid acceleration and frequent breaking increases fuel consumption and can endanger yourself and others.
+Rapid acceleration and frequent breaking increases fuel consumption, and can endanger yourself and others.
+Driving less aggressively lets you save fuel and keep safe.

 Most of us can’t stop driving altogether.
 But there are lots of ways we can send less pollution into our air and water – and save a few extra gallons at the same time.
 (Read Article)